Jul 08 2021

 Personal fear and anxiety

 I am also aware that I have had this article circling in my head for months and months.
-There is a resistance to putting it out.
-I finally got it written over a week ago and here I am reading it again.
+Yet, there is a resistance to putting it out.
+I finally got it written over a week ago, and here I am rereading it.